spatialthoughts/qgis-tutorials/source/docs/3/creating_landuse_map.rst

     .. image:: /static/3/creating_landuse_map/images/37.png
        :align: center

 39. Once you are satisfied with your composition, you can export the result.
 Go to :menuselection:`Layout --> Export as PDF`.
-Save the PDF in your data folder as capetown_zoning_map.pdf.
+Save the PDF in your data folder as ``capetown_zoning_map.pdf``.

     .. image:: /static/3/creating_landuse_map/images/39.png
        :align: center